-The Toledo Institute for Development and Environment (TIDE) has worked with Seacology for many years on projects in Belize.
+Seacology has worked with the Toledo Institute for Development and Environment (TIDE) for many years on projects in Belize.
 TIDE’s goal is to protect some of the most pristine habitat in the entire Mesoamerican Complex.
 Its activities include enforcement of fishing regulations, control of human-caused wildfires, fishery management, education and outreach, research and monitoring, and ecotourism initiatives.